 The seats wobble on every uneven terrain, so if you plan on taking an infant out beware because his/her head will fly all over the place.
 It’s also very weirdly designed and big kids will sit with their knees smashing onto the bar.

 I’m not talking about wobbliness that makes the smoother ride.
-It’s wobbly to the extend it feels cheap.
+It’s wobbly to the extent it feels cheap.

 The stroller offers an infant insert for the seat in case you don’t pay for the bassinet or car seat adapter.
 It’s not that simple, because when you want a fully reclined seat (a must for infants younger than 6 months) it still won’t make a baby lie completely flat, especially if it’s a bigger baby as the seat is profiled.

 The canopy is questionable.
 To start, canopy is not height-adjustable so taller kids like my own are going to complain.
 Even at 2.5 a tall toddler will be touching the canopy, so the stroller won’t work for your kid anymore.